 If you’re not familiar with water timers, shopping for one may seem daunting.
 You need to know what type, zone quantity, programs, and other features would best meet your watering needs.
 At BestReviews, we can help you make sense of all the water timer options on the market.
 We consult with experts to get deeper insights into products, and we field-test top contenders to make sure they meet the highest standards.
 We never accept products from manufacturers either, so you can trust our recommendations are completely unbiased.

-If you’re ready to buy a water timer, please visit the matrix above to learn about our top recommendations.
+If you’re ready to buy a water timer, please visit the product list above to learn about our top recommendations.
 For general tips on shopping for a water timer, continue reading this shopping guide.

 A water timer is a device that connects to a sprinkler or irrigation system to control the water flow to the system.
 It allows you to set a schedule for watering your lawn and other garden features, so the sprinklers automatically turn on and off on the days and at the times that work best for your landscape.